You Won’t Believe How Little a 21-Year-Old Needs to Save to Retire Rich

 You can also find a bunch of mobile apps out there to help you start investing.

-One we like is Stash.
-It’s available for both Android and Apple smartphones, and makes it super simple to (finally) take the dive into investing, even if you don’t have a whole lot of spare cash.
+We like the idea of starting with a micro-investing app, like Stash.
+It’s available for both Android and Apple smartphones and makes it super simple to (finally) take the dive into investing, even if you don’t have a whole lot of spare cash.

-You’ll even get a free $5 to start investing with for entering your email here, downloading the Stash app and setup your account with the same email address.
+You’ll even get a $5 bonus to start investing with for entering your email here, downloading the Stash app and setuping your account with the same email address.
 Within two business days you’ll see the bonus added to your account.

 So, please, learn from my mistakes — do this, and do it now!

 If you want to run your own numbers (fair warning: it’s slightly terrifying), just plug them into the calculator above.